 To synchronize the software development activities across the various work packages a centrally coordinated set of "heartbeat" milestones is defined.
 At these milestone moments all activities leading to deliverables are reviewed and adjusted where necessary.
-Table 13 lists these milestones that connect activities in multiple WPs.
-Milestones that are only applicable to single WP are not listed here, but in the WP- descriptions below.
-Subsequent to the WP-descriptions a full chronological deliverables and milestones list is provided, as well as a full meeting plan.
+Table 13 lists these milestones that connect activities in multiple work packages.
+Milestones that are only applicable to single work packages are not listed here, but in the work package descriptions below.

-TABLE 13: OVERVIEW OF "HEARTBEAT" MILESTONES ACTING ON MULTIPLE WORK PACKAGES.
-NUMBERS OF MILESTONES REFER TO WORK PACKAGES WHERE THEY ARE FIRST LISTED.
+TABLE 13: OVERVIEW OF "HEAR TBEAT" MILESTONES ACTING ON MULTIPLE WORK PACKAGES.
+NUMBERS OF MILESTONES REFER TO WORK PA CKAGES WHERE THE Y ARE FIRST LISTED.